Monica Rose: Biography and showbusiness career

 Rose was born in White City, London in 1948.
 Her father was a London Underground train driver and her mother a cleaner at White City Stadium.
 In 1963, at the age of just 15, whilst working as a young accounts clerk, she was given tickets for a recording of the Hughie Green quiz show called Double Your Money.
 The show offered a choice of 42 subjects and offered £1 for the answer to a question given by the host with the chance to double their money from £1 up to a maximum of £32.
 The top prize was £1,000.
-Rose was plucked from the audience to take part and despite only winning £8 (on her chosen subject of 'Famous Women') she had the strength of personality to persuade Green (he was "impressed by her cockney charm and manner") to invite her back as a guest hostess on the show six weeks later.
+Rose was plucked from the audience to take part and despite winning only £8 (on her chosen subject of 'Famous Women') she had the strength of personality to persuade Green (he was "impressed by her cockney charm and manner") to invite her back as a guest hostess on the show six weeks later.
 She was quoted as saying "Coming from a rough council estate, it was a lot to take in.
 Being picked up in a Rolls (referring to a Rolls-Royce motor car) and travelling by private plane."
 She stayed for three years until leaving although returned to the show before it was taken off air in July 1968 as a result of the broadcaster, Associated-Rediffusion, losing their franchise later that month.

-Success for Rose had included a stage act with Green, based on the programme Double Your Money's format.
+Success for Rose had included a stage act with Green, based on the format of Double Your Money.
 The stage act was popular in summer seasons and their act was even shown in a Royal Variety Performance.
 In 1965 when Double Your Money was taken to the Soviet Union, the Soviet cultural attache, who was based in London, made it a condition that 'the little cockney girl Monica' had to go with the performance.
-A year later, in December 1966, Rose performed a duet with her co-presenter Hughie Green which was recorded on the 'B' side of the single 'Cuddle up Baby' called 'Clap Your Hands'.
-The music to 'Clap Your Hands' was written by Barrie Gosney a presenter who appeared in many television commercials and advertising magazines.
+A year later, in December 1966, Rose performed a duet with her co-presenter Hughie Green which was recorded on the 'B' side of the single "Cuddle up Baby" called "Clap Your Hands".
+The music to "Clap Your Hands" was written by Barrie Gosney a presenter who appeared in many television commercials and advertising magazines.

-She later worked on The Sky's the Limit which was first broadcast on 10 July 1970 until 5 July 1974.
+She later worked on The Sky's the Limit which was broadcast from 10 July 1970 until 5 July 1974.
 This was a travel-themed version of the show Double Your Money.
 The questions were based on geography and the top prize was 21,000 air miles and £600 in spending money.